linux-system-roles/mssql/README.md

 The permissions to be set for the `mssql_datadir` path in the format of the Ansible `file` module `mode` variable.

-Quote the mode like `'0700'` so Ansible parses it as a string to avoid conflicts with octal numbers.
+Quote the mode like `'755'` so Ansible parses it as a string to avoid conflicts with octal numbers.

-If mode is not specified and the destination directory *does not* exist, the role uses the default umask on the system when setting the mode.
-If mode is not specified and the destination directory *does* exist, the role uses the mode of the existing directory.

-Default: `null`
+Default: `'755'`

 Type: `string`